*This post may contain affiliate links. Read more »

 The name "nasi uduk" translates to "mixed rice" in Indonesian and refers to the dish's unique preparation method.
 The rice is cooked with coconut milk, lemongrass, and other aromatics to infuse it with flavor and then mixed with various toppings and side dishes.

 Nasi Uduk Betawi is typically served as a breakfast or brunch dish and is often sold by street vendors and at traditional markets throughout Jakarta.
-It is a popular and beloved dish in Indonesia and is considered a staple of Betawi cuisine.
+It is a popular and beloved dish, which I would considder to be part of Indonesia's holy trinity of rice dishes along with nasi manyak and nasi kunyit.

 Over time, the dish has evolved and been adapted to suit different tastes and dietary restrictions.
 This vegan and gluten-free version of Nasi Uduk Betawi is just one example of how this classic Indonesian dish can be customized and enjoyed by people all over the world.